OneMeanDragon/PacketREFLib/README.md

 # Educational Use Only

-Currently References for BNCS, MCP, BOTNET
+Currently just references for BNCS, MCP, BOTNET
 ---